-The goal of SI is to help students succeed in the course by helping them understand how to learn course information and concepts.
+The goal of SI is aiding student’s success in the course by helping them understand how to learn course information and concepts.
 This is done by:

-- Helping students understand how to plan for the demands of college-level courses by providing frequent interactions with and guidance by a successful college student (the SI Leader).
+- Helping students understand how to plan for the demands of college-level courses by providing frequent interaction with and guidance by a successful college student (the SI Leader).

-- Using effective collaborative learning strategies (study groups) to enhance their understanding of course material.
+- Using effective collaborative learning strategies ((study groups) to advance their understanding of course content.

-- Helping student become more independent learners by assisting them to develop and use course resources (lecture notes, text, supplements etc...) effectively.
+- Helping students become more independent learners by assisting them to develop and use course resources (lecture notes, tests, supplements, etc…) effectively.

 - 30 minutes a week talking with the SI Leader about course content.